gsbdarc/rf_bootcamp_2024/docs/day3/1_computational-tasks.md

 layout: page
 nav_order: 1
 parent: Day 3
-updateDate: 2024-06-19
+updateDate: 2024-06-24
 ---

 # {{ page.title }}
 ---
-## Common examples of tasks that may require a computing cluster
-- Analyzing a large dataset
-- Running many instances of a simulation
-- Estimating parameters for a structural model
-- Training / fine-tuning large language models

-Most times you will need to move to a compute cluster, it will be due to Memory or Runtime.
+## Why Use a Computing Cluster?
+In many research scenarios, tasks can exceed the capabilities of your laptop due to limitations in memory or processing power.
+Here's why moving to a compute cluster like the Yens can be essential:

+### Common Tasks Requiring a Computing Cluster
+- **Analyzing Large Datasets**: Large volumes of data require more memory and processing power.
+- **Running Many Instances of a Simulation**: Simulations can be computationally intensive and time-consuming.
+- **Estimating Parameters for Structural Models**: Complex models need significant computational resources.
+- **Training/Fine-tuning Large Language Models**: Such models require extensive processing power and (GPU) memory.

-# Memory Issues
+### Memory Issues
-- When not being used, data is stored on the hard drive (also called “storage” or disk).
-When in use a copy is stored in RAM or "Random Access Memory" or simply “memory”.
-- RAM can be accessed and manipulated much faster than even the best SSDs (by 100-1000x).
+- **RAM vs. Storage**: Data is stored on the hard drive (also called "storage" or disk) and is copied to RAM (Random Access Memory or simply "memory") when in use.
+RAM is much faster (100-1000x) than even the best SSDs.
-- Once you run out of RAM processes move onto the hard drive and slow down.
+- **Impact of Insufficient RAM**: When you run out of RAM, processes slow down as they move to the hard drive.
-- Check your memory if having issues running a script, move if memory is filled in the process.
-- Most modern laptops have 4-16 GB of RAM.
-If your dataset is over half the size of your RAM, your computer probably won't be too happy.
+- **Monitor Memory Usage**: If you encounter issues running a script, check your memory usage.
+If your dataset is larger than half your RAM, your laptop will struggle.
+Most modern laptops have 4-16 GB of RAM.

-# Runtime Issues
+### Runtime Issues
-- Memory is where information is stored, but the CPU does the work.
-- CPUs are rated by the processing speed (Hz) and number of instruction centers (cores).
+- **CPU Role**: Memory is where information is stored, but the CPU does the work.
+The CPU (Central Processing Unit) executes tasks and is rated by processing speed (Hz) and the number of cores.
-- If instructions need to be performed in order, things can take a very long time:
-    - Say we have a function called runSimulation() which takes 1 minute to run on your laptop CPU.
-    - Doing so 1000 times on the laptop would take 1000 minutes.
+- **Sequential vs. Parallel Processing**:
+	- Sequential tasks (instructions that must be performed in order) can be time-consuming.
+For example, a function `runSimulation()` taking 1 minute per run would need 1000 minutes to run 1000 times sequentially on a single laptop.
-    - We don't have to do them in order though... with 100 laptops this would take 10 minutes.
+	- Parallel processing can significantly reduce this time if we don't have to carry out the insturctions in order.
+With 100 laptops, the same task would take just 10 minutes.

-# Parallelization and Multiple CPUs
+### Parallelization and Multiple CPUs
-- A function which does not change anything outside its local environment has no ‘side effects’.
+- **Side Effect-Free Functions**: Functions that do not change anything outside their local environment can be parallelized, as they have no 'side effects'.
-- Multiple CPUs can work at the same time provided their work has no interacting side effects.
-- Parallelization often increases memory costs by duplicating data (tradeoff between runtime and memory optimization).
+- **Benefits of Parallelization**: Multiple CPUs can work simultaneously, provided their work has no interacting side effects.
+However, this often increases memory usage due to data duplication (tradeoff between runtime and memory optimization).
-- Parallelizing processes is a great way to speed them up, but requires time consuming coding.
+- **Parallelizeing Your Research Code**: While parallelizing processes can save time, it requires time-consuming coding.